bbauska/JS-InterviewQuestions-JS/README.md

 <h3>153: How will you reload the page from server using JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-Using reload() we can reload a page.
-It is a function of location object that contains the details of present url.
+<p>Using reload() we can reload a page.
+It is a function of location object that
+contains the details of present url.
 It takes either true or false as argument.
 Default argument is false.
 When set to false, reloads the page from cache.
 Otherwise ask the browser to load the page from server.</p>